 The aim of meditation is to feel relaxed, yet focused.
 How to meditate:

 - Find a quiet place you can sit calmly, alone with no distractions.

-- Breathe deeply and calmly, regulating each inhale and exhale.
+- Breathe deeply and calmly, regulating each inhales and exhales.

 - Concentrate on relaxing each muscle in your body, one at a time, as if they’re made of butter softening in the sun.

 - Concentrate on a reassuring word or phrase like ‘happy’ or ‘success’ to let go of other words.